luliCloud/CPP_Beyond_Skillset/RocksDB/README_rocksdb.md

 ### `optimistic_lock.cpp`
 Optimistic lock generally used to less-frequent read scenario.
 We implement it using atomic template with inner functions and compare_exchange_weak function.

+### `read_write_process_isolate.cpp`
+Isolating the write and read request (avoid mutex competition) using mutex and conditional variable, thread, and lambda for thread constructor"

+### `thread_pool.cpp`
+Thread pool using mutex, conditional variable, wait, thread, function.
+When the thread pool is originally created, all threads inside just wait, until the tasks queue has task being pushed.

 ### `rocksdb`
 Cloned rocksdb repository.